The 2021 Q2 volume of eCheck payments reached a

 Electronic check payments utilize ACH to perform a direct debit from a payer’s checking account to a business’s bank with the help of a payments processor.

-Before we start explaining how to send an eCheck, it is worth mentioning that such a transaction requires customer authorization which can be done in multiple ways:
+Before we start explaining how to initiate a digital check payment, it is worth mentioning that such a transaction requires customer authorization, which can be done in more than one way, namely:

-A business, on the other hand, needs to have a merchant account to be able to accept such online payments for the goods and services it offers.
+A business, on the other hand, needs to have a merchant account to be able to accept such digital payments for their goods and services.

 How to Make an eCheck Payment: Data Required